Project Specialist Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for project specialists in Washington DC?

 Federal contractors and consulting firms are among the most consistent sponsors for project specialist roles in DC.
-Organizations like Booz Allen Hamilton, Deloitte, ICF, and Tetra Tech frequently sponsor H-1B and other work visas for project coordination and management positions.
+Organizations like Booz Allen Hamilton, Deloitte, ICF, and Tetra Tech frequently sponsor H-1B visa and other work visas for project coordination and management positions.
 International bodies such as the World Bank and IMF also sponsor specialists through diplomatic and international organization visa arrangements.
 Sponsorship is not guaranteed and varies by role, project funding, and internal hiring policies.

 Which visa types are most common for project specialist roles in Washington DC?